Atharva-Deshmukh/ui-automation-project/Readme.md

 WAYS TO DEAL WITH IT:

--> use { testIsolation: false } inside describe to make all test cases non-independent -> create manually a single session and then clear that session
+-> use { testIsolation: false } inside describe OR in cypress.config.ts to make all test cases non-independent -> create manually a single session and then clear that session
 _________________________________________________